17 Visualization

 facet_grid(sex ~ island)

 By default, all panels share the same axis scales.
-You can free them with scales = "free_y" or scales = "free", but use this cautiously: free scales make comparison across panels harder.
+You can free them with scales = "free_y" or scales = "free", but use this cautiously: free scales make comparison across panels harder, which is the whole point of small multiples in the first place.

-When to facet vs when to color: facet when the groups would overlap too much, or when you want each group’s pattern to stand alone.
-Color works when groups are few and visually separable.
+When should you facet instead of coloring?
+Facet when the groups would overlap too much for color to separate them, or when you want each group’s pattern to stand on its own without visual interference.
+Color works when groups are few, visually separable, and you want to see them in the same coordinate space.

-Faceting replaces the temptation to build the same plot three times with a loop or copy-paste.
-One facet_wrap() call produces all the panels, with shared axes for honest comparison.
-The grammar handles the layout; you focus on the question.
+Either way, faceting replaces the temptation to build the same plot three times with a loop or copy-paste.
+One facet_wrap() call produces all the panels, with shared axes for honest comparison, and the grammar handles the layout while you focus on the question.
+But what about the visual details that have nothing to do with data?

 Exercises

-- Facet the penguins scatterplot (bill length vs body mass) by
+1. Facet the penguins scatterplot (bill length vs body mass) by species using facet_wrap().

-facet_grid(species ~ island)on the same plot.
-Which cells are empty, and why? - Add
+2. Use facet_grid(species ~ island) on the same plot.
+Which cells are empty, and why?

-scales = "free"to your faceted plot.
+3. Add scales = "free" to your faceted plot.
 What changes?
 Is the comparison easier or harder?

 17.6 Themes: non-data styling

-Themes control the non-data elements of a plot: background, grid lines, fonts, legend position. ggplot2 ships several built-in themes:
+Themes control everything on a plot that isn’t data: background, grid lines, fonts, legend position. ggplot2 ships several built-in options:

 theme_minimal()